Let’s face it, everything about Texas is BIG! The sheer size of this state can make it overwhelming to pick out the hotspots to visit.

 Take a detour at the train depot in Temple, just off exit 301 from I-35.
 In this charming town, you can take a tour of the Temple Railroad & Heritage Museum.
 This attraction is housed in the historic Santa Fe Depot, a fitting backdrop for exploring the history of the railroad.
 Outside, you’ll find a collection of railroad equipment displayed on the grounds and an active railroad yard.

 About an hour south, just off exit 234, is the State Capitol of Austin.
 The Capitol Building, conveniently located right downtown, is a must-see structure for most tourists.
 Towering more than 300 feet tall, the Texas Capitol is widely recognized as one of the nation’s most distinguished state capitols.
-Throughout the year, you can take guided tours through the historic building.
+Throughout the year, you can take guided tours through this historic building.

 Just 20 minutes south of downtown is the Lady Bird Johnson Wildflower Center, located at The University of Texas.
 Here, you can explore nine acres of cultivated gardens, a 16-acre Texas Arboretum, a Family Garden, and three miles of trails.